moodle/devdocs/docs/apis/subsystems/communication/index.md

 :::

+## Hooks

+The Communication API takes advantage of the [Hooks API](../../plugintypes/communication/index.md) with actions performed in the following way:

+1. Actions in core have their own hook dispatched (for example enrol, change role, add to group).
+2. Hooks are then registered to a particular callback (`lib/db/hooks.php`).
+3. Callbacks are then listened for inside the Communication API's hook listener (`communication\hook_listener`) where all the logic is performed.
+4. To identify the ones Communication API is using, the callbacks will be methods from Communication API's hook listener (`communication\hook_listener`).

 ## Important features of the API

 The below are the important methods/features of the API.
 These methods/features are the ones which can be used to interact with the communication API.